BertRaeymaekers/scrapbook/README.md

 Again I don't recommend using any of this: This is just a backup for myself that happens to be public.

+## ansible
+**ansible playbooks and related stuff**
+For managing my private network of Raspberry Pi's and end user machines.

 ## twitterage
 **legacy Python**